vixns/dispatch/README.md

 A self-hosted mail forwarding web API server.

-This program was created to provide a json-based email API for static sites.
+This program was created to provide a json-based email and slack API for static sites.
 You could use any transactional mailing service and pay them a monthly fee, or stand up your own dispatch.

 ## Installing